-Try to hear out your clients and try to push them to reschedule rather than cancelling.
+Try to hear out your clients and try to push them to reschedule rather than canceling.

 Having an appointment cancellation policy might seem like a harsh approach to maintaining client relationships.
 But at the end of the day, it is your business objective to save time and money.
-In some way, you are saving the client’s time as well.
+And, you are saving the client’s time as well!